This spring art for kids was a huge hit with my preschoolers.

 As expected, decorating the trees ended up being a great fine motor activity.
 The children experienced new difficulties as they tried to figure out how to wrap the curled ribbon around the branches, or how to twist the pipe cleaner to make it stay, or how to carefully add the pom poms so they wouldn’t fall off before the glue had a chance to dry.

 When our decorations were dry, we took the branches out on the front steps to add some glitter.
-I then set the branches in a five gallon bucket filled with sand so they would stand on their own, and we added some yarn for a garland.
+If you use great big branches, you can set them in a five-gallon bucket filled with sand so they can stand on their own.
+If you do that, you should add some fun garland, too.